Bulgaria

 Technicalities & Practicalities

 Insurance: The reimbursement payment does not cover medical costs.
-It is mandatory to arrange your own insurance before your trip to Bulgaria.
-The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.
+Participants must arrange their own insurance before their trip to Bulgaria.
+The insurance must cover, as a minimum, the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.

 Weather: A southern European (subtropical) climate dominates in the region, making summers hot (30-40° C/ 86-104° F) but breezy.
 Rainy and chilly days in this season are rare but not excluded.